Jrmy-rbr/Jrmy-rbr.github.io/_posts/2020-06-12-first-post.md

 #### Modifications

-##### *First ingredient: slpit categories*
+##### *First ingredient: split categories*

-In my cases I need to make the distinction between the infectious people that have been tested and detected, and the infectious people that have not been detected.
+In my case I need to make the distinction between the infectious people that have been tested and detected, and the infectious people that have not been detected.
 Therefore, I will split the infectious category into two subcategories $$I_d$$ and $$I_{nd}$$, and similarly split the recovered category into two subcategories $$R_d$$ and $$R_{nd}$$, and the deaths category into